FREQUENTLY ASKED QUESTIONS

 Washington Township Resident: If you live in Washington Township and pay Fire/EMS through your taxes, then there is not any out of the pocket cost.
 Washington Township Fire (using Accumed Billing) will only bill your medical insurance and accept what they pay.

-Non-Washington Township Resident: For those patients that do not live within Washington Township, we will bill your medical insurance (using Accumed Billing) however if your insurance does not pay the full amount or if the patient does not have insurance, then the patient or responsible party for the patient is responsible for the bill.
+Non-Washington Township Resident: For those patients that do not live within Washington Township, we will bill your medical insurance (using Accumed Billing).
+If your insurance does not pay the full amount or if the patient does not have insurance, then the patient or responsible party for the patient is responsible for the full amount of the bill.

 Why do your fire trucks use lights and sirens, even in the middle of the night when there is no traffic?

 The purpose of emergency warning equipment is to let drivers and pedestrians know that an emergency vehicle is on the way to an emergency.
 By Michigan state law, we do have certain privileges extended to us.
 Those being, to carefully proceed through controlled intersections and travel against the designated flow of traffic.
 These privileges have rules that the legislation and department policy put on the drivers of these emergency vehicles.
 The main rule is that we cannot do these things unless there are lights flashing and sirens going.
 Even in the middle of the night.

 I saw a Washington Township fire truck at a local grocery store and some of the firefighters were inside shopping for food.
 Why do firefighters use fire trucks for non-emergency purposes, such as grocery shopping, while they are on duty?